alukosdev/ccsp/guidance/aicpa-pmf.md

 ## Overview

-The Privacy Management Framework (PMF) is a guide to help organizations address the business activities that involve collecting, creating, using, storing and transmitting personal information of individuals.
+The Privacy Management Framework (PMF) is a guide to help organizations address the business activities that involve collecting, creating, using, storing, and transmitting personal information of individuals.
 It contains *nine components* relating to privacy.

 ## Components